HBM/node-jet/examples/todo/README.md

 In many ways Jet is similar to [Pusher](http://pusher.com) or [Firebase](http://firebase.com) as it can be used as backbone for distributed realtime Apps.
-But Jet has some notable differences:
+However, Jet has some notable differences:

    - Self-hostable
    - Fully customizable backend-logic (e.g. validation)